English

 Image of Yvonne Zuurbier

-Sunscreen is a daily skincare product that you need all year round, but especially in spring and summer, to prevent skin damage.
+Sunscreen is a daily skincare product that you need all year round, but especially in the spring and summer, to prevent skin damage.
 UV radiation is always present, even when the sun is nowhere to be seen.
-You could opt for the first sunscreen within reach, but it's wise to check what you're applying to your skin daily.
-You don't want to burden your body and the environment unnecessarily with harmful sun filters.
-Choosing a natural sunscreen without parabens based on zinc oxide and/or titanium dioxide is an easy decision.
+You might be tempted to grab the first sunscreen within reach, but it is wise to check what you're applying to your skin daily.
+After all, you don't want to burden your body and the environment with harmful sun filters unnecessarily.
+Opting for a natural sunscreen without parabens based on zinc oxide and/or titanium oxide is a quick decision.
 We'll explain why.

 UV Radiation and the Skin

 There are two types of UV filters: natural mineral sunscreen filters and the synthetic variant.
 Let's first explain what UV radiation does to your skin.
-It's delightful to enjoy the first rays of sunshine, but what exactly does all that sun power do to your skin?
+It's delightful to soak up the first rays of sun, but what exactly does all that sun power do to your skin?
 There are two types of UV radiation that can damage the skin and potentially cause skin cancer: UVA and UVB radiation.
-About 5% of UV radiation is UVB, which causes your skin to burn faster, increasing the risk of skin cancer.
+About 5% of UV radiation is UVB, which causes your skin to burn faster and increases the risk of skin cancer.
 However, it also has positive effects, as your skin can produce vitamin D from it, which is very important for our health.
 UVB radiation cannot penetrate glass.
-The remaining 95% of UV radiation is UVA radiation, which penetrates deeply into the skin and can still damage your skin even after you've been out of the sun for a while.
-It can age your skin faster and cause skin cancer.
+The remaining 95% of UV radiation is UVA, which penetrates deeply into the skin and can damage it even after you've been out of the sun for a while.
+It can accelerate skin ageing and cause skin cancer.
 UVA radiation can also damage your skin through clouds and glass.
-So even if you have an office job, it's important to protect your skin well.
+So even if you work in an office, it's important to protect your skin well.

 What Exactly Does Sunscreen Do?